 Lancaster is a medium-sized city located in the state of Texas.
 With a population of 39,228 people and six constituent neighborhoods, Lancaster is the 83rd largest community in Texas.

-Lancaster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lancaster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lancaster is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Lancaster who work in office and administrative support (21.15%), sales jobs (8.17%), and teaching (7.27%).
+There are especially a lot of people living in Lancaster who work in office and administrative support (20.06%), sales jobs (8.77%), and teaching (6.94%).

-In terms of college education, Lancaster is nearly on par with the US average for all cities of 21.84%: 19.22% of adults 25 and older in Lancaster have a bachelor's degree or advanced degree.
+The percentage of adults in Lancaster who are college-educated is close to the national average for all communities of 21.84%: 20.48% of the adults in Lancaster have a bachelor's degree or advanced degree.

-Lancaster is an extremely ethnically-diverse city.
+Lancaster is a very ethnically-diverse city.
 The people who call Lancaster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lancaster residents report their race to be Black or African-American, followed by White.
 Lancaster also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.42% of the city’s residents.
-Important ancestries of people in Lancaster include German, Irish, African, English, and Lebanese.
+People of Hispanic or Latino origin account for 18.31% of the city’s residents.
+Important ancestries of people in Lancaster include German, African, Irish, English, and European.

 The most common language spoken in Lancaster is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.